 Select the printers you want to use with StarShip by selecting its check box in the "Enabled" column.
 If it is a thermal printer, check the Thermal Printer check box.

-StarShip supports all printers that use EPL2 or ZPLII thermal programming language.
+StarShip supports all printers that use EPL2 and ZPLII thermal programming language.
 For a list of supported printers, click here.

 In this section, define settings for printing the thermal label.